Naeemur/react-native-wheel-color-picker/README.md

 `sliderSize: 20` slider and slider color thumb size

+`gapSize: 20` size of gap between slider and wheel

 `discrete: false` use swatchs of shades instead of slider

 `swatches: true` show color swatches